open-feature/go-sdk/README.md

 }
 ```

+TODO: Extend the example to include initialize, ready, events, and shutdown.

 > Built a new provider?
 [Let us know](https://github.com/open-feature/openfeature.dev/issues/new?assignees=&labels=provider&projects=&template=document-provider.yaml&title=%5BProvider%5D%3A+) so we can add it to the docs!

 ### Hooks